aquafir/ACE.BaseMod/CleaveTranspiler/Readme.md

+﻿# $safeprojectname$

-﻿`GetCleaveTarget` uses some readonly fields to check for valid targets by angle and distance:
+`GetCleaveTarget` uses some readonly fields to check for valid targets by angle and distance:

 ```c#
     public static readonly float CleaveAngle = 180.0f;